gordon801/US-medicare-fraud/README.md

 * Quadratic Discriminant Analysis (QDA)
 * Support Vector Machine (SVM)

-Where applicable, cross-validation has been applied to tune each of the models' hyper-parameters to ensure an optimal fit.
-The models are assessed based on their AUC score and any model predictions used are based on the probability threshold that maximises Youden's J statistic (i.e. max(TPR - FPR)).
+The models are assessed based on their Area under the ROC Curve (AUC) score and any model predictions used are based on the probability threshold that maximises Youden's J statistic (i.e. max(TPR - FPR)).
 In other words, statistics such as the confusion matrix, accuracy, sensitivity, specificity, and F1-Score are calculated using this set of predictions.
+Also, where applicable, cross-validation has been applied to tune each of the models' hyper-parameters to ensure an optimal fit.

-The Improved Random Forest model was assessed to be the best overall model in terms of AUC, and was used to produce the ultimate set of predictions for the unknown providers.
+The Improved Random Forest model was assessed to be the best-performing model in terms of AUC, and was used to produce the ultimate set of predictions for the unknown Providers.

 ## Input Data
 Input data was too large to upload, but can be viewed/downloaded here: https://drive.google.com/drive/folders/1Vovj_PTrj3HF5dXWZ1peZ-eW9vy1W3bG?usp=sharing